XHFW-TDT

 XHFW-TDT is an independent television station in Tampico, Tamaulipas, Mexico.
 It is owned by Grupo Flores.
+Broadcasts start at 6:00 am and continue to 10:30 pm daily.

 History

 XHFW came to air on analog channel 9 on March 8, 1971; the inaugural program on that first day featured the Fight of the Century boxing match.
 The station was owned by the Flores family alongside two AM radio stations, XEFW-AM 810 and XETW-AM 860; the company started a third station, XHON-FM, in 1980.
 The station aired programming from Mexico City stations, first from Televisión Independiente de México and then from Televisa's Canal 5 after TIM merged with Telesistema Mexicano.

 It signed on in digital in 2015.
 After shutting off its analog transmitter on December 31 of that year, the station began branding as channel 26, its physical channel number, but the next year, it was assigned virtual channel 10 and began using it, though the station continued to brand as channel 26 under the Flores family until 2021.

 XHFW formerly broadcast Nu9ve programming until December 31, 2019; on January 1, 2020, Nu9ve moved to a subchannel of Televisa-owned XHTPZ-TDT, using virtual channel 9.